Dillbo/KoiBoi2/README.md

 Koi swim in circular orbits around a pond, each at its own radius and speed

-Food appears randomly in the pond, with position determining pitch

 Koi eat the food to trigger notes using the PolyPerc engine

 Uneaten food ages and fades into a drone layer over time